alpaddesai/ICPackageDesign/README.md

 The project provides a graphical user interface displaying technical knowledge ranging from IC package design to board design.
 To download the executable please click on https://github.com/alpaddesai/ICPackageDesign/releases

+Company confidential information is not displayed.
+All images are either custom by Alpa D Desai or a reference name is included.Most of the images are custom.
+Copyright protection in process.

 ![Image of the IC Package Design](ICPackageGUIImage.jpg)

 ![Image of the Jitter Graphical User Interface](JitterGUI.jpg)